-Varghese Summersett Teams Up With Ravens’ Wide Receiver Tylan Wallace for Youth Football Camp [2023]
+Varghese Summersett Teams Up With Ravens’ Wide Receiver Tylan Wallace

-“I host a free camp because I want the kids to come out and have fun and to see someone that grew up in Fort Worth, just like them, and achieved his dreams,” Wallace said.
-“I want to show them that if you work hard and believe in yourself you can achieve anything – no matter where you come from.”
+“I host a free camp because I want the kids to come out and have fun and to see someone who grew up in Fort Worth, just like them, and achieved his dreams,” Wallace said.
+I want to show them that if you work hard and believe in yourself, you can achieve anything—no matter where you come from.”

 “Tylan provides mentorship, opportunity, inspiration, and a memorable experience to the campers,” the agency’s representative wrote.
 “We would love for you to be part of it.”